mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 We noted that `setOffset o` will make the error to be located correctly, but
-it will also invalidate parser state as a side effect—the offset will not
+it will also invalidate the parser state as a side effect—the offset will
-reflect reality anymore.
-This may be a real problem in more complex parsers.
+not reflect reality anymore.
+This may be a real problem in more complex
-For example, imagine that you enclose `withPredicate2` with `observing` so
+parsers.
+For example, imagine that you enclose `withPredicate2` with
-that there will be some code running after `fail`.
+`observing` so that there will be some code running after `fail`.

 With `parseError` and `region` we finally have proper solution to the
-problem—either use `parseError` to reset parse error location, or use
+problem—either use `region` to reset the parse error location, or use
 `parseError` in the first place:

 ```haskell